How to get help

 You may use and redistribute SasView for free, including for proprietary purposes, provided you accept the terms of the licence.

 If you found this sofware useful to your work please dont forget to acknowledge its use in your publications as suggested below and reference this website: www.sasview.org.
 Please also consider letting us know by sending us the reference to your work.
+We will add it to our list of publications.
 This will help us to ensure the long term support and development of the software.